metno/emep-ctm/README.md

 ## Verification

-The EMEP/MSC-W model is validated and reported to the Cooperative Programme for Monitoring and Evaluation of the Long-range Transmission for Air Pollutants in Europe ([EMEP][]) each year by the EMEP/MSC-W group.
+The EMEP MSC-W model is validated and reported to the Cooperative Programme for Monitoring and Evaluation of the Long-range Transmission for Air Pollutants in Europe ([EMEP][]) each year by the EMEP/MSC-W group.